 Return economy prices are from approximately £85/€100 – the very cheapest fares being the hand-luggage-only fares to/from Gatwick.
 BA also sells more expensive Club Europe (business class) tickets on the London-Amsterdam route.

-KLM (Skyteam alliance) is the national Dutch carrier although these days owned by Air France.
-It flies to London Heathrow up to 11x daily.
-KLM uses Boeing 737s on the route and smaller Embraer planes for its Cityhopper branded service.
+KLM (Skyteam alliance) is the national Dutch carrier although these days is integrated with Air France.
+It currently flies to London Heathrow up to 9x daily.
+Flights currently serve LHR Terminal 4.

-KLM Cityhopper flies from Amsterdam to London City airport up to 6x daily.
+KLM Cityhopper flies from Amsterdam to London City airport up to 9x daily.

 Prices can be a bit more expensive than Easyjet and BA – expect to pay from about £120/€140 return if checking in luggage.
 One-way flights with KLM can be very expensive.

 KLM caters for its frequent flyers with its Crown lounges at Schiphol.
 KLM should be noted for having an excellent network from Amsterdam to all over the UK.

 Note, Ryanair flies from London Stansted to Eindhoven airport, 90 minutes south of Amsterdam.
 It currently only serves Dublin and Malaga from Amsterdam Schiphol.